bureaucratschoice/onpremchat/README.md

 # News
+Version 0.7 is current latest.
+It comes with a better gui, a config file, RAG and summarizing for PDF and fixes for RAG with GPU.

 Version 0.5.1 is current latest.
 With this version, users can set custom llm parameters via the user interface.

 # What it does?
-* With this repo you get a container which offers a rest api to a local hosted llama based llm.
+* With this repo you get a container which offers a local hosted llama based llm with gui access.
 No GPU required but you can use it with GPU support, if you have a GPU available.
 * Models are downloaded on first time of usage and stored in an external mount.
 * Chat history is held in memory only.